 To date, First Hand has impacted more than 164,000 lives in 83 different countries.
 More than $21 million has been distributed since First Hand’s inception.
 For more information, please visit the First Hand Foundation website.

-I have been working at Cerner full-time (Less than a year)
+I have been working at Cerner full-time (More than a year)

-I applied through a recruiter.
-The process took a week.
+I applied online.
+The process took 4 weeks.
 I interviewed at Cerner (Kansas City, MO) in June 2016.

 Overall a very professional process.
 I applied online for the position and received an email for a phone interview a few days later.
 The phone interview was relaxed, a sort of "get to know you" type of interview.
 My recruiter basically went over my resume, told me a bit about Cerner, and asked me a couple of basic questions about why I applied for the position.